KJ7RRV

 PBARC

 I gave this speech at the Pelican Bay Amateur Radio Club meeting on February 23, 2024.
+The motion passed, and at the next meeting, we voted to approve a new version of the rule.

 When we recite the Pledge of Allegiance, we promise loyalty to our flag and to our republic.
 This does not mean that we always agree with our government's decisions.
 Rather, it means we support our nation and its values – the values represented by the colors of our flag.